bitshares/bitshares.github.io-old/_content/en/referral-program-terms-and-conditions.md

 ### Reward Vesting Requirements

-All cashback and referral income are deposited into a special balance which must vest linearly for 1 year.
+Cashback and referral income from Subscriptions, Lifetime Memberships, and Premium Names are deposited into a special balance which must vest linearly for 1 year.
 This means that after 6 months you can withdraw about 50% of your cash back, but your remaining funds will take an additional year to vest.
 This is because the vesting process is based upon accumulating "BTS-years", for each *BTS-year* accumulated you can withdraw 1 BTS.
 If you leave 100 BTS in the account for 1 year then you will have accumulated 100 BTS-years and can withdraw 100 BTS.
 On the other hand, if you withdraw 50 BTS after 6 months, then you will have consumed 50 BTS-years leaving your account with 50 BTS and 0 BTS-years.
 It will take a full year to accumulate another 50 BTS-years.

+Technically the division between vesting and non-vesting cashback depends only on whether the amount of the transaction fee exceeds a threshold that can be changed by consensus.

 ### Fees and Commissions